Menu

 We make our meals from scratch everyday.

-We source local farm fresh food from: Mighty Food Farm, Yoder Farm, Someday Farm,
+We source local farm fresh food from: Earth, Sky, Thyme, Mighty Food Farm, Yoder Farm, Someday Farm,

 Laughing Child Farm, Mountbrook Farm, Mance Family Tree Farm, VT Spätzle Company, Stewart’s Shops, and Dina’s Bakery.